 To take measurements of the workplace, you'll need:

 Stopwatch (You want to be able to time the tasks.
-If you use video, you won’t need a separate stop watch, the video has time code.)
+If you use video, you won’t need a separate stop watch, as the video has time code.)

 Tape measure (I suggest you have at least a 12 foot/3 meter tape measure that is robust enough so you can extend it out a fair distance without it collapsing.)